The three "layers" of graphene monolayer and their analog generalized uncertainty principles: Variables, Supervariables and Hypervariables

 As announced earlier, the main feature of the system in our hands is that here we have \textit{three} ``layers'', rather than the two layers of the scenario descending from QG phenomenology \cite{AliDasVagenas1,*AliDasVagenas2,*AliDasVagenas3,*AliDasVagenas4,*AliDasVagenas5}.
 Here we have

 in order of increasing energy necessary to use the given description.
-These three ``worlds'' manifest themselves through the dispersion relations, as indicated in detail in Fig. \ref{fig:a1}, Fig. \ref{fig:a2} and Fig. \ref{fig:a3}.
-The \textit{variables} $(x,p)$ are the actual phase-space variables of the lowest energy Dirac quasiparticles of graphene, that originate from the $O(\ell)$ dispersion relations.
-These are the variables used in all papers relying on the Dirac description of the conductivity electrons of graphene, from the early days of \cite{semenoff1984}, till the recent \cite{Jellal2021}, and including the papers on analog high energy physics, see, e.g. \cite{weylgraphene,i2,ip3,ip4,DauriaZanelli2019}.
+These three ``worlds'' manifest themselves through the dispersion relations, as indicated in detail in \Cref{fig:a1,fig:a2,fig:a3}.
+The \textit{variables} $(x,p)$ are the actual phase-space variables of the lowest energy Dirac quasiparticles of graphene, which originate from the $O(\ell)$ dispersion relations.
+These are the variables used in all papers relying on the Dirac description of the conductivity electrons of graphene, from the early days of \cite{semenoff1984}, untill the recent \cite{Jellal2021}, and including the papers on analog high energy physics, see, e.g. \cite{weylgraphene,i2,ip3,ip4,DauriaZanelli2019}.

-Before going on, we should clarify that even if we started with a \textit{second-quantization picture} (by defining $\psi$ in term of creation and annihilation operators for $A$ and $B$ sub-lattices), from now on we use the \textit{one-particle} or \textit{first-quantization picture}.
+Before going on, we should clarify that even if we started with a \textit{second-quantization picture} (by defining $\psi$ in terms of creation and annihilation operators for $A$ and $B$ sublattices), from now on we use the \textit{one-particle} or \textit{first-quantization picture}.
 It is for that reason that the operators are the variables (also supervariables or hypervariables) but not $\psi$, which should be interpreted as a wave function of the $\pi$ electron.
 These variables have a clear physical meaning.
-They are the (quantum mechanical) coordinates and momenta of the low energy conductivity electrons of graphene, whose dynamics occurs (quantum mechanically) on the continuum two-dimensional \textit{membrane}, that is how electrons of such energy/wavelength see the (hexagonal) lattice.
+They are the (quantum mechanical) coordinates and momenta of the low energy conductivity electrons of graphene, whose dynamics occurs (quantum mechanically) on the continuum two-dimensional \textit{membrane}, which is how electrons of such energy/wavelength see the (hexagonal) lattice.

 There are then the two further sets of phase-space variables we have seen earlier.
-We shall now call them ``\textit{supervariables}'', $(X_0, P_0)$, and ``\textit{hypervariables}'', $(X, P)$, as both sets refer to functions that appear in the dispersion relations that contain \textit{all orders} in $\ell$
+We shall now call them \textit{supervariables}, $(X_0, P_0)$, and \textit{hypervariables}, $(X, P)$, as both sets refer to functions that appear in the dispersion relations that contain \textit{all orders} in $\ell$